bor0/gidti/manuscript/chapter1.md

 1. Applying rule 2 will be doubling the number of `I`'s, so we can have: `I`, `II`, `IIII`, `IIIIIII` (in particular, {$$}2^n{/$$} `I`'s).
 Invariant OK.
 1. Applying rule 3 will be reducing the number of `I`'s by 3.
 But note that {$$}2^n - 3{/$$} is still not divisible by 3[^ch1n4].
 Invariant OK.

-We've shown that with the starting axiom `MI` it is not possible to get to `MU`, because no sequence of steps can turn a string with one `I` into a string with no `I`s.
+We've shown that with the starting axiom `MI` it is not possible to get to `MU` because no sequence of steps can turn a string with one `I` into a string with no `I`s.
 But if we look carefully, we've used a different formal system to reason about `MU` (i.e. divisibility by 3, which is not part of the MU system).
 This is because the puzzle cannot be solved in its own system.
 Otherwise, an algorithm would keep trying different inference rules of `MU` indefinitely (not knowing that `MU` is impossible).

 Every useful formal system has this limitation.
 As we've seen, G&#246;del's theorem shows that there's no formal system that can contain all possible truths, because it cannot prove some truths about its own structure.
 Thus, having experience with different formal systems and combining them as needed can be useful.

 [^ch1n1]: The word iff is an abbreviation for "If and only if" and means that two statements are logically equivalent.

 [^ch1n2]: Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, set theory, but first-order logic also has some paradoxes if we allow self-referential statements).
-We will look into this systems in the next chapter.
+We will look into these systems in the next chapter.

 [^ch1n3]: An invariant is a property that holds true whenever we apply any of the inference rules.